-As our closest neighbour, an effective and productive relationship between the ACT Government and Queanbeyan Palerang City Council is paramount.
-Since the local Government reforms in 2016 that resulted in merger of Queanbeyan with the former Palerang council, the ACT Chief Minister has continued to meet regularly with the Administrator of the council (pending election of a new Mayor in 2017) to facilitate ongoing dialogue between the two jurisdictions.
+As our closest neighbour, an effective and productive relationship between the ACT Government and Queanbeyan-Palerang Regional Council is paramount.
+In addition to engaging with the Queanbeyan-Palerang Regional Council (QPRC) through membership of the Canberra Region Joint Organisation, the ACT Government and QPRC engage directly under the ACT-QPRC Letter of Intent and associated annual work plans.
+The ACT Chief Minister and Mayor of QPRC also meet during the year to facilitate ongoing dialogue between the two jurisdictions.
 As our respective urban footprints continue to expand, ensuring compatibility of future development, transport linkages and associated infrastructure is critical.

 The principles for engagement include: